digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Clone the Sample Repository

-Clone the `container-blueprints` repo:
+Clone the `container-blueprints` repo using the following command:

 ```shell
 git clone https://github.com/digitalocean/container-blueprints.git
 ```

-Change directory to your local copy:
+Then, change the directory to your local copy using the following command:

 ```shell
 cd container-blueprints